-Those that participate will receive the Sacrament along with our youth who are preparing.
-Bishop Gries will come to St. Joseph to celebrate on November 22, 2020, at 4 PM
+Those that participate will receive the Sacrament in November along with our youth who are preparing.

 If you are an adult who is seeking more information on how to become a member of the Catholic Church, or if you are unbaptized, please visit contact Jessica Plaspohl about the Rite of Christian Initiation for Adults or click here for more information about RCIA